 2.5.
 Has your institution recently hosted a conference or symposium on topics related to planetary health?

-Yes, the medical school has hosted at least one conference or symposium on topics related to planetary health in the past year.
-Yes, the institution has hosted at least one conference or symposium on topics related to 3 planetary health in the past year.
-Yes, the institution has hosted a conference on topics related to planetary health in the past three 2 vears.
-The institution has not hosted any conferences directly, but they have provided financial support 1 for a local planetary health event.
-No, the institution has not hosted a conference on topics related to planetary health in the past 0 three years.
+Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+(4 points)

+Yes, the institution has hosted at least one conference or symposium on topics related to sustainable healthcare/vetcare in the past year.
+(3 points)

+Yes, the institution has hosted a conference on topics related to planetary health / sustainable healthcare/vetcare in the past three years.
+(2 points)

+The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+(1 point)

+No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+(0 points)

-Score explanation: The Medical Faculty organised an event in September 2023 on sustainable and health-promoting food together with a team of other organisations in the field (Ebenrain, Ernährungsforum Basel, Innovation Office University of Basel and Crowd Container).
-Several experts gave a short educational presentation and discussed the topic among each other and with the audience.
+Score explanation: The Medical Faculty, together with the organisation Health for Future, organised an event in March 2024 as part of the University of Basel's Sustainability Week.
+The event was entitled "Green Health Revolution: visions for a more sustainable way of working at hospitals".
+Several experts gave a short presentation and discussed the topic with the audience.
 The event was public and specifically created to speak to the general public as well as to university members (students and employees).
-It reached a big local audience of over 100 people.
-Furthermore two events were organised or carried out at affiliated teaching hospitals about topics related to planetary health: